actor-framework/actor-framework/manual/ConfiguringActorApplications.rst

 Filtering
 ~~~~~~~~~

-The two configuration options ``logger-component-filter`` and
+The two configuration options ``logger.component-blacklist`` and
-``logger-verbosity`` reduce the amount of generated log events.
-The
+``logger.(file|console)-verbosity`` reduce the amount of generated log events.
-former is a list of excluded component names and the latter can increase the
+The former is a list of excluded component names and the latter can increase the
-reported severity level (but not decrease it beyond the level defined at
+reported severity level (but not decrease it beyond the level defined at compile
-compile time).
+time).